kamalbuilds/Indonesian-Farmers-Revolution/README.md

 #### Potential Impact

-Implementing a decentralized agricultural supply chain platform using Lisk can lead to significant benefits:
+Implementing a decentralized agricultural supply chain platform using Hedera can lead to significant benefits:

 - **Empowered Farmers**: With better access to market information and fair pricing, farmers can improve their livelihoods and invest in better farming practices.